-Please visit the links below to access either the old Policy, Procedures and Guidelines or the new Policy and Regulations.
+A new Procurement Framework was approved by the World Bank Board on July 21, 2015 and its use is mandatory for all lending operations after July 1, 2016.
+Please visit the links below to access either the old Policy, Procedures and Guidelines or the current Policy and Regulations.

-With the new Framework, the World Bank aims to maximize the strategic role of procurement in achieving development effectiveness goals by:
+The World Bank's framework aims to maximize the strategic role of procurement in achieving development effectiveness goals by:

 - Recognizing that countries are looking to be more efficient in their public spending so that they can invest more in basic public services such as education, health and infrastructure services and enrich development outcomes.